Temporal Lobe Epilepsy Workup

 Approach Considerations

+Electroencephalography (EEG) and neuroimaging are basic workup of seizures and epilepsy.
 MRI is the neuroimaging modality of choice for patients with temporal lobe epilepsy.
-Other imaging modalities that can be used in the diagnosis of temporal lobe epilepsy include computed tomography (CT) scanning, positron emission tomography (PET) scanning, single-photon emission CT (SPECT) scanning, MR spectroscopy, electroencephalography (EEG), and magnetoencephalography (MEG).
-[STOPPED]
+Other imaging modalities that can be used in the diagnosis of temporal lobe epilepsy include computed tomography (CT) scanning, positron emission tomography (PET) scanning, single-photon emission CT (SPECT) scanning, MR spectroscopy, and magnetoencephalography (MEG).

 Computed Tomography Scanning

-CT scanning of the head is often obtained in the emergency department, but the resolution is quite poor compared with that of MRI.
+CT scanning of the head is often obtained in the emergency department, as it is ubiquitous and is adequate for assessing blood and large lesions, but the resolution is not that of MRI.

 Previous